-The programme will be led by Adam Morris, who holds a Masters in Sport and Exercise Psychology and is the founder of BelievePerform – the worlds’ most popular sports psychology website.
+Programmes will be led by Adam Morris, the founder of BelievePerform.
 Adam is a qualified CBT practitioner and mental health expert; he’s the creator of some of the worlds most shared content relating to mental health and advice.

-The programme will inspire and teach leaders, managers and team players how to:
+Programmes that inspire and teach leaders, managers and team players:

 - Build a mental health friendly workplace